 In the weeks that followed I frantically searched the far corners of the internet, looking for information on how to become a great finger drummer and it struck me how little information was out there.
 Eventually I found this one guy who set up his pads like this:

-UPDATE: Turns out that ‘this one guy’ was Brandon Murphy and you can check out his original Youtube video over here.
+* ‘This one guy’ turned out the be Brandon Murphy and you can check out his original Youtube video over here.

 A few months went by before I realised I never got a reply from David.
 I went through some of his video’s looking for another email address since I figured he could have changed it over the years.
 The first video I clicked on was him giving some tips.